hsf-training/hsf-training-reana-webpage/_episodes/01-introduction.md

 > -- Jonathan B. Buckheit and David L. Donoho, "WaveLab and Reproducible Research", [source](https://doi.org/10.1007/978-1-4612-2544-7_5)
 {: .testimonial}

 Computational reproducibility has many definitions.
-The terms such as reproducibility, replicability, and repeatability have often different meaning in different scientific disciplines.
+Terms such as reproducibility, replicability, and repeatability often have different meanings in different scientific disciplines.

-One possible point of view on the computational reproducibility is provided by The Turing Way:
+One perspective on computational reproducibility is provided by The Turing Way:
 [source](https://the-turing-way.netlify.app/reproducible-research/reproducible-research.html)

 <img src="{{ page.root }}/fig/the-turing-way-reproducibility-definition.jpg" width="40%" />